-The last auctions for wind and solar projects took place in November 21 and 22, 2023.
+The last auctions for wind and solar projects took place in November 2023.
 All auctions were for new installations.
-Among the seven auctions carried out, only two were settled.
-Among the seven auctions held, only two were successful.
-Of the winning bids (200), more than 98 % were PV installations (197), the rest being wind installations (3).
+Of the seven auctions held, only two were resolved.

-The volume of electricity in the auction for photovoltaic and wind installations with capacity up to 1 MW was set at 11.25 TWh with a value of PLN 3.825 billion.
+The volume of electricity in the auction for small photovoltaic and wind installations with capacity up to 1 MW was set at 11.25 TWh with a value of over nearly PLN 3.825 billion.
 The reference price in this basket for wind installations was 378 PLN/MWh, while for photovoltaic installations - 414 PLN/MWh.

 PV projects dominated the so-called "small basket" for wind and photovoltaic projects up to 1 MW.

 80 producers joined the auction, placing a total of 163 bids, and all the bids were submitted by PV producers only.

-As a result of the auction, 11% of the energy volume was sold within 133 bids submitted by 56 producers, with the total value of over PLN 413 million (which constitutes 11% of the total value of energy allocated for sale).
+As a result of resolving the auctions, 14% of the energy volume was sold within 133 offers submitted by 56 generators, with the total value of only PLN 413 million (which constitutes under 11% of the value of energy allocated for sale).

-The minimum price at which energy was sold was 284.95 PLN/MWh (for comparison, back in December

-2022 the minimum price at which energy was sold was 244.77 PLN/MWh).
-On the other hand, the maximum price at which energy was sold in this auction was 355 PLN/MWh (for comparison, in December 2022 it was 327.73 PLN/MWh).
+The minimum price at which energy was sold was 284.95 PLN/MWh (for comparison, back in December 2022 the minimum price at which energy was sold was 244.77 PLN/MWh).
+On the other hand, the maximum price at which energy was sold was 355 PLN/MWh (for comparison: in December 2022 it was 327.73 PLN/MWh).